fath3725/Restaurant-Reservation-and-Point-of-Sale-System/README.md

 ## UML Sequence Diagram
 ![photo1636716829](https://user-images.githubusercontent.com/74095679/142368915-c96d4524-7fd0-4c47-a839-4c3f0d22139f.jpeg)
 ---
 Please refer to our Test Cases file for the test cases that were run.
+Thank you for dropping by.